aspose-pdf/Aspose.PDF-Documentation/net/working-with-facades/pdffileeditor/exploring-features-of-pdffileeditor-class/_index.md

 ---
-title: Exploring features of PdfFileEditor class
+title: Features of PdfFileEditor class
 type: docs
 weight: 50
 url: /net/exploring-features-of-pdffileeditor-class/
 description: This section explains how to Exploring the features of PdfFileEditor class.
-lastmod: "2021-01-15"
+lastmod: "2021-01-25"
 draft: false
 ---